zbenmo/turingpoint/README.md

 # turingpoint

 Turing point is a Reinforcement Learning (RL) library.
+It adds the missing duck tape.
 It allows for multiple (hetrogenous) agents seamlessly.
 Per-agent partial observation is natural with Turing point.
 Different agents can act in differnet frequencies.
 You may opt to continue using also the libraries that you're currently using, such as Gym, Stable-Baselines3, RLLib, etc.